samcool55/InstallPepegaLinux/README.md

 # InstallPepegaLinux

-Tutorial for installing and configuring NFS Most Wanted Pepega Edition Mod on Linux.
+Tutorial for installing and configuring NFS Pro Street Pepega Mod on Linux.

-If you don't know what Pepega Edition is, it's basically a community-created modpack that puts a lot of memes into the game, as well as new cars, improved graphics, new Blacklist drivers and completely insane Challenger Series.
+If you don't know what the Pro Street Pepega mod is, it's basically a community-created modpack that puts a lot of memes into the game, as well as new cars, improved graphics, new kings, a completely custom campaign and a lot more.
 You can find more information and downloads at [pepegamod.com](https://pepegamod.com/).

-Special thanks to **/u/samcool55** for sharing his config with me :^)
+The Pro Street Pepega Mod is the successor of the legendary Most Wanted Pepega Mod released in 2020.

-This instruction has been tested on Steam Deck/SteamOS 3.2.1 and Arch Linux 6.0.2.
+This instruction has been tested on Steam Deck/SteamOS 3.4.6.
 May or may not require additional steps for different distros.

 ## Pre-requisites

 - Lutris
-- Working most wanted 1.3 installation (vanilla or Pepega patched) or working installer
-- Pepega mod files + 2.0.1 update (if vanilla installation)
-- NFS MW HUD Adapter (publicly available script to fix HUD layout)
+- The Need for Speed Pro Street Pepega version 1.1 installer
+- The folder "Linux-only" from the installer
 - Recommended external kb + mouse on Steam Deck for comfort

-## Installation

-1. Either get a working installation from a windows PC (vanilla 1.3 or with Pepega already installed), or get a working custom installer and install through Wine - the point here is to have a working 1.3 installation.
-We do not care about controller or graphics options for now, we're just making sure the game is able to launch.

-2. In a writeable directory, create a new folder for the wine prefix - homedir is fine.
-Name it however you want, below is just my example:
+## Preparing the Pro Street Pepega install

+For the installer part you have 2 options, you either prepare a Pro Street Pepega install on Windows and copy it to the Steam Deck or you do the complete installation on the Steam Deck.
+I would recommend preparing everything on Windows if you don't know much about Lutris.

+Install method A: Windows + copy

+1. Run the installer and install Pro Street Pepega to an EMPTY folder.
+ALL the necessary game files are included with the installer.
+  Make sure you select the input option "XBOX Controller" and "Fullscreen" during the installation!
+These settings matter to make sure the buttons of the Steam Deck are     properly mapped without any tweaking.

+2. Copy the contents of the "Linux-only" folder to the root of the Pro Street Pepega mod.
+  The "Linux-only" folder contains a slightly modified nfs.exe and a d3dx9_34.dll file that we need later.
+This copy will overwrite nfs.exe which is what we want.

+3. Copy your prepared Pro Street Pepega folder to the Steam Deck.

+Install method B: Steam Deck

+1. In lutris, add a new game -> Add locally installed game with settings as below:

+  **Game info**:

+  Name: whatever you want

+  Runner: Wine

+  **Game options**:

+  Executable:
+  Select the installer.exe from the Pro Street Pepega installer.

+  In my case I extracted the setup in my Downloads folder so the Executable selected was the following:
+  If your install folder is in a different location, make sure you point Lutris to the right Executables and folders.
 ```
-mkdir /home/deck/Games/nfsmw_pepega
+/home/deck/Downloads/NFS_PSPE_V1.1_Release/installer.exe
 ```

-  If you have a working installation, you can just copy-paste all the files into this directory.
+  **Runner options**:
+  Wine version - lutris.fshack-7.2-x86_64

+  **System options**: nothing to change here

+2. Save config, select the game from your library and press Play.
+The Pro Street Pepega installer will now launch.

+3. Select an EMPTY folder when deciding where to install Pro Street Pepega.
+I highly recommend installing it on a location that's outside the Wine environment by using the Z: drive

+4. Make sure you select "XBOX Controller" and "Fullscreen" during the setup.

+5. Copy the files "nfs.exe" and "d3dx9_34.dll" from the install folder to the root of your new install of Pro Street Pepega.

+## Getting Pro Street Pepega running with Lutris

-3. In lutris, add a new game -> Add locally installed game with settings as below:
+1. In lutris, add a new game -> Add locally installed game with settings as below:

   **Game info**: